swagger-api/swagger-codegen/samples/client/petstore/java/okhttp-gson/docs/UserApi.md

 UserApi apiInstance = new UserApi();

-String username = Arrays.asList("username_example"); // String | The name that needs to be fetched.
+String username = "username_example"; // String | The name that needs to be fetched.
 Use user1 for testing.

 try {
     User result = apiInstance.getUserByName(username);